 Heat related health issues can be life threatening.
-It is best to avoid heat problems by taking appropriate precautions.
+It is best to avoid heat problems on a hike by taking appropriate precautions.
 Cancel bushwalks in extreme heat conditions.
 If you are on the track on a hot day, drink lots of water, wear a hat with a wide brim, rest in the shade, apply suntan lotion every few hours.
 Typical heat-related issues that may affect bushwalkers are listed below.

 - Commonly known as heatstroke, hyperthermia is when your body produces or absorbs heat faster than it can dissipate it, causing a dangerously high body temperature.

 - In mild hyperthermia the symptoms are mainly a dry, hot skin, with no sweat.
 This may progress to confusion, slurred speech, nausea, flushed skin, rapid breathing, and racing heart rate.

 - Contributors to hyperthermia include exposure to a hot environment, strenuous activity, wearing excess clothing, drinking alcohol, becoming dehydrated, high humidity or a combination of these.